Ambrose Askin: County League appearances

-Ambrose Askin played in Castleford's victory in the Yorkshire County League during the 1932–33 season.
+Ambrose Askin played in Castleford's victory in the Yorkshire League during the 1932–33 season.

 Club career

 Ambrose Askin made his debut for Castleford at Hull F.C. on 26 March 1932, a match in which his brother Tom was unable to play due to injury.
 He had joined the club after leaving the army.
 In November 1936, when aged 25, he was put on the transfer list at a price of £200; at that time he weighed 13.5 stone and stood 5 feet 11.5 inches tall.

 Askin was transferred from Keighley to Featherstone Rovers in January 1938, with Cyril Hammond moving in the opposite direction.
 He made his debut for Featherstone on 15 January, but the outbreak of World War II on 1 September 1939 meant his opportunities to play for Featherstone Rovers were curtailed, and injuries sustained in the Battle of Dunkirk ended his rugby career.